NunoSempere/mumble/README.md

 ## About

-This is a Lisp written in C. It follows the outline in this [Build Your Own Lisp](https://buildyourownlisp.com) book, though it then adds some small tweaks and improvements and quality of life improvements:
+This is a Lisp written in C. It follows the outline in this [Build Your Own Lisp](https://buildyourownlisp.com) book, though it then adds tweaks and quality of life improvements:

 - A makefile
 - Configurable verbosity levels